dr-mushtaq/Academic-writing/Research Paper/How to write Paper.md

 **Tense**

 Below.
 The tense of a verb reflects the timing of the action.
 Choosing the correct verb tense for each section of a scientific manuscript can be challenging, but it is worth the effort.
 Editorials in several journals have noted that proper verb tense is an important aspect of a well-written manuscript, and some journals and publishers specifically mention verb tense in their style guides.
-- Past tense indicates that action already occurred.
+- **Past tense** indicates that action already occurred.
-- Present tense: indicates that the action is currently occurring.
+- **Present tense**: indicates that the action is currently occurring.
-- Future tense indicates that the event has not yet occurred.
+- **Future tense** indicates that the event has not yet occurred.
-- Future perfect tense: in which the action is defined relative to another point in time
+- **Future perfect tense**: in which the action is defined relative to another point in time
-- Active voice: Use for clarity and ownership.
+- **Active voice**: Use for clarity and ownership.
-- Passive voice: Use sparingly for objectivity. process and transmit information.
+- **Passive voice**: Use sparingly for objectivity. process and transmit information.

 ## **Definition of Deep learning**